 Some industry leaders who are already working to be more environmentally friendly shared their stories and ideas at the Summit.
 They also pointed out opportunities to use eco-friendly technologies and practices in the industry.

-The results of this Summit will inform the advice to government to support freight transport decarbonisation.
+The results from this Summit helped to inform advice to government to support freight transport decarbonisation.
 This will help Victoria take the lead in cutting down on carbon emissions, contributing to a cleaner and greener future for all.

 Access maps